Home » Money Management » How to Support Your Parents Financially as They Age—Without Losing Your Sanity

 Image Credit: Pressmaster.

 Do your parents have a bunch of accounts open for various reasons?
 Simplifying bills, banking, and investments for elderly parents makes managing their money easier.
-Plus with the advancement of digital banking, they are likely to need help with setting this up.
+Plus, with the advancement of digital banking, they are likely to need help with setting this up.

-Consolidating accounts, setting up auto payments, and streamlining monthly expenses reduce the chance of missed payments.
+Consolidating accounts, setting up auto payments, and streamlining monthly expenses reduces the chance of missed payments.
 This will keep things running smoothly.
 It’s a great way to help parents keep their independence longer while making sure their finances stay on track.

 Stop Mailing Checks and Set Up Auto Payments